algolia/autocomplete/packages/website/docs/partials/createAutocomplete-props.md

 The default item index to pre-select.

-We recommend using `0` when the query typed aims at opening item links, without triggering an actual search.
+We recommend using `0` when the autocomplete is used to open links, instead of triggering a search in an application.

 ### `openOnFocus`